JeffersonLab/GetSIDIS/README.md

   *      Add nCTEQ15 as an alternative nPDF model.
   *      Add absolute lumi

+## Update Version in 09/13/2016:
+* Block the feature of calling "LHAPDF" model since we don't need it now.
+I will add the LHAPDF6 later.

 ## Update Version in 08/29/2016:
 * Remove the separation of pip (kp) and pim(km) in the code since the generated file always contains both the info positive and negative particles.